West of East is a Tarantino-inspired RTS game with a semi absurd plot set in a cyber western environment.

 The narrative in West of East was made to make the game experience richer.

-Since we didn't yet know our limits within the team it was difficult to nail down a definite concept.
+Since we didn't yet know our limits within the team, it was challenging to nail down a definite concept.
 However, the base concept of a revenge plot stuck throughout the entire project.

 The goal of the dialog was to show the personality of the characters as well as the love-hate relationship between them.